Episode 241: Depressive Personality Style with Jonathan Shedler

 Shedler:

-And that's a good place to say, you know, just to slow down there and say, you know, something just happened here.
-Yeah.
-I saw, you know, a reaction.
-You know, and so like, we went, well, you know, well, your, your expression changed.
-I wonder if we could just slow down here and notice what might come up.
-So we, right.
-So we notice, we notice what it evokes in us, and then we use that, that becomes a signal to us to invite the patient to slow down and notice.
+And that's a good place to say—to just slow down there—and say, “something just happened here.
+Your expression changed.
+I wonder if we could just slow down here and notice what might come up.”
+So we notice what the patient evokes in us and then we use that– that becomes a signal to us to invite the patient to slow down and notice more.

 Puder:

-Yeah.
-And I yeah, I could, I could get onto other tangents here, but I think we gotta wrap it up.
+I could get onto other tangents here, but I think we gotta wrap it up.
 This was wonderful.
 I hope that people appreciate Jonathan Shedler and the expertise that you bring.
 Appreciate you coming back on.
-And we will be posting this on X. We'll be posting it on YouTube. if you wanna watch the video.
-I know a lot of people just watch the podcast, but if you wanna watch the video, could jump on there.
+And we will be posting this on X. We'll be posting it on YouTube if you want to watch the video.
+I know a lot of people just watch the podcast, but if you wanna watch the video, you could jump on there.
 And yeah.
 Any closing words?

 Shedler:

-Yeah, just on a personal note, I have to say, I was very, like very aware coming on the show, on the, I, the last two podcasts of yours that I watched were Otto Kornberg and Frank Yeomans, <laugh>.
-And boy, those are, you know, those are big shoes to follow <laugh>.
+Yeah, just on a personal note, I have to say, I was very aware coming on the show… the last two podcasts of yours that I watched were Otto Kornberg and Frank Yeomans, and boy those are big shoes to follow.

 Shedler:

-Kernberg is a living legend, you know, for a reason.
-I mean, I, I could just, <laugh> almost did actually in real life, but I, I should say, sit at his feet and just listened to him and take it in.
-Oh, yeah.
-And that actually happened, but I, I wasn't sitting, sitting at a dining table, but my experience was I could just sit here forever.
-Oh, man.
-And I mean, I think Frank Yeomans is one of the gifted master clinicians who, you know, who's publicly out there and, and teaching.
-And it just, I mean, every time I hear him, it's a pleasure.
-And I learn something every time.
-Yes.
-So I was very acutely aware, like, like <laugh>.
-This is, these are the people I'm following on your podcast.
+Kernberg is a living legend for a reason.
+I mean, I could just– almost did actually in real life– but I could sit at his feet and just listen to him and take it in.
+And that actually happened, except it was at a dining table, but my experience was I could just sit here forever.
+And I think Frank Yeomans is one of the most gifted master clinicians who's publicly out there teaching.
+I mean, every time I hear him, it's a pleasure and I learn something every time.
+So I was very acutely aware, these are the people I'm following on your podcast.

 Puder: